blepping/comfyui_jankhidiffusion/README.md

 may or may not work correctly.
 If you experience issues, please don't blame HiDiffusion unless you can also reproduce it with their implementation.

+I mainly use SD 1.5 models: generally these nodes should work well with SD 1.5.
+I've found SDXL in general doesn't tolerate these Deep Shrink type effects as well as SD 1.5 and it is also less tested.
+If using SDXL your mileage may vary.

-**Important**: The node default values are for SD 1.5, they won't work well for other models (like SDXL).
+**Important**: The advanced node default values are for SD 1.5, they won't work well for other models (like SDXL).
 This stuff probably doesn't work at all for more exotic models like Cascade.

 * Not all aspect ratios work with the MSW-MSA attention node.
 It may be the same with the original implementation?
 Try to